xeome/notes.xeome.dev/content/notes/Transparent Huge Pages.md

 When the CPU assigns memory to processes that require it, it typically does so in 4 KB page chunks.
 Because the CPU's MMU unit actively needs to translate virtual memory to physical memory upon incoming I/O requests, going through all 4 KB pages is naturally an expensive operation.
 Fortunately, it has its own TLB cache (translation lookaside buffer), which reduces the potential amount of time required to access a specific memory address by caching the most recently used memory.
 The only issue is that TLB cache size is typically very limited, and when it comes to gaming, especially playing triple AAA games, the high memory entropy nature of those applications causes a huge potential bottleneck.

 In terms of the overhead that TLB lookups will incur.
 This is due to the technically inherent inefficiency of having a large number of entries in the page table, all with very small sizes.

+To enable automatic use of transparent hugepages, first ensure that they are enabled in your kernel by running `cat /sys/kernel/mm/transparent_hugepage/enabled`.
+If it says error: the file or directory cannot be found, it means your kernel was built without support for it, and you must either manually build and enable the feature before compiling it or use a different kernel.

 There are 3 values you can choose for transparent huge pages: